Home Health Care Agencies

 Median Monthly Cost

-The lower cost of living in Indiana contributes to more affordable home health care services compared to many other states.
+Indiana's lower cost of living and competitive healthcare market contribute to more affordable home health care options compared to other states.

 Care TypeMonthly Costvs.
 National